KarolineH/PlenoBlenderNeRF/README.md

 # PlenoBlenderNeRF
 Blender add-on for recording plenoptic (multi-view) videos in NeRF/3DGS format of dynamic/animated scenes within Blender.
+If you have any comments or requests, please submit an issue.

 ## Functionaltiy
 This add-on automatically sets up a 360° multi-camera array to render your animated scenes from multiple views.
 It also records the complete meta-data required for NeRF/Gaussian Splatting data sets (camera intrinsics, extrinsics, initial point cloud...).